CUBRID/cubrid-manual/en/sql/datatype.rst

 Comparison Rules
 ----------------

-The string values having CHAR-type or VARCAHR-type are compared using one of the two comparison rules as follows:
+When two string values are compared, the followings are the comparison rules about the behavior of trailing spaces:

 *   Comparison for trailing space insensitive
 *   Comparison for trailing space sensitive

 **Trailing space insensitive**

-If the two string values have fixed length like CHAR-type, the comparison ignores trailing spaces as below example. comparing 'abc ' with 'abc   ' results equal
+If the two string values are both fixed-length types (CHAR-type), the comparison ignores trailing spaces as below example. comparing 'abc ' with 'abc   ' results equal

 **Trailing space sensitive**

-If the two string values have variable length like VARCHAR-type, the comparison does not ignore trailing spaces as below example. comparing 'abc ' with 'abc   ' results 'abc   ' greater than 'abc '
+If two string values are both of variable-length types (VARCHAR-type), the comparison does not ignore trailing spaces as below example. comparing 'abc ' with 'abc   ' results 'abc   ' greater than 'abc '

 **Exceptions**

-If two string values have each length as fixed and variable, CUBRID follows "trailing space sensitive" rule If the configuration parameter value **ignore_trailing_space** is set to **yes**, CUBIRD follows "trailing space insensitive" rule regardless two string values have fixed or variable length.
+When comparing two string values, if one is a fixed-type and the other is a variable-type, CUBRID follows "trailing space sensitive" rule.
+If the configuration parameter value **ignore_trailing_space** is set to **yes**, CUBIRD follows "trailing space insensitive" rule regardless of the types of string values.

 ENUM Data Type
 ==============